troclaux/notes/aws.md

 - prepare and transform data for analytics
 - fully serverless
 - glue data catalog: catalog of datasets
+- glue databrew: tool that enables users to clean and normalize data without writing any code
 - can be used by [athena](#athena), [redshift](#redshift), [EMR](#emr-elastic-mapreduce)

 ## GuardDuty